38 Best Turkish Foods Everyone Must Try In 2025

 Image Source

 Fancy a chocolate cake with broken biscuits– that’s what Mozzaik Pasta is.
 Available in almost any café, it is one of the most delicious and artistic Turkish foods.
-Every Turkish mom makes this dish for her children and nearly every pastry shop in Turkey has it on display.
+Every Turkish mom makes this dish for her children, and nearly every pastry shop in Turkey has it on display.
 Therefore, you ought to taste what the hype is all about.
 You will end up falling in love with this no-bake dessert.
 That is a promise!
+So, if you are looking for restaurants in Van, then remember to taste this exotic dessert.

 27. Güllaç: Traditional Dessert